-- 1. Magnetic Compasses shall be adjusted when: - a) They are first installed or replaced - b) they become unreliable, - c) the ship undergoes structural repairs or alterations that could affect its permanent and induced magnetism, - d) electrical magnetic equipment close to the compasses is added, removed or altered, - e) a maximum period of one (1) year has elapsed since the date of the last adjustment and record of compass deviations has not been properly maintained or the record of deviations are excessive or when the compass shows physical defects, - f) deviation exceeds five (5) degrees taking into account the variation of the place and the method used.
+- a) they are first installed or replaced - b) they become unreliable, c) the ship undergoes structural repairs or alterations that could affect its permanent and induced magnetism, d) electrical magnetic equipment close to the compasses is added, removed or altered, e) a maximum period of one (1) year has elapsed since the date of the last adjustment and record of compass deviations has not been properly maintained or the record of deviations are excessive or when the compass shows physical defects, f) deviation exceeds five (5) degrees taking into account the variation of the place and the method used.

-Directorate General of Merchant Marine International Representative Office, N.Y.
+Merchant Marine Circular

-- 5. Effect of changes in magnetism during the life of a ship. - 1.
-Because the magnetism of a new ship can be particularly unstable, the performance of magnetic compasses should be monitored carefully during the early life of a ship and adjustments made if necessary. - 2.
-Masters are advised that it is essential to check the performance of magnetic compasses particularly: - a) Carrying cargoes which have magnetic properties; - b) Using electromagnetic lifting appliances to load or discharge; - c) A casualty in which the has been subject to severe contact or electrical charges; or - d) The ship has laid up or has been lying idle even a short period of idleness can lead to serious deviations, especially for small vessels. - 3.
+5. Effect of changes in magnetism during the life of a ship.

+5.1.
+Because the magnetism of a new ship can be particularly unstable, the performance of magnetic compasses should be monitored carefully during the early life of a ship and adjustments made if necessary.

+5.2.
+Masters are advised that it is essential to check the performance of magnetic compasses particularly:

+a) Carrying cargoes which have magnetic properties;

+b) Using electromagnetic lifting appliances to load or discharge;

+c) A casualty in which the has been subject to severe contact or electrical charges; or d) The ship has laid up or has been lying idle - even a short period of idleness can lead to serious deviations, especially for small vessels.

+5.3.
 Further to 5.2(b), the retentive magnetic field can alter a ship's magnetism, making compasses unreliable.
-However, a large amount of the magnetism induced by an electromagnetic equipment may subsequently decay; therefore immediate readjustment is not advised.
+However, a large amount of the magnetism induced by electromagnetic equipment may subsequently decay; therefore immediate readjustment is not advised.
 Every effort should be made to determine the compass deviation.